yewstack/yew/examples/web_worker_fib/README.md

 ## Concepts

-The example illustrates how to use `gloo-worker` to send tasks to a worker thread in a Yew application.
+The example illustrates how to use `yew-agent` to send tasks to a worker thread in a Yew application.

 ## Thanks to